agh-glk/fcs/docs/source/manager/management/commands/autoscaling.rst

 .. py:data:: MIN_LINK_PACKAGE_SIZE

-   Minimal size of package with links.
+   Minimal size of package with links that have to be processed by crawler.

 .. py:data:: STATS_PERIOD